Outdoor Research Interstellar

 Unlike many hardshells, the Outdoor Research Interstellar forgoes Gore-Tex for an in-house material: 3-layer AscentShell.
-We’ve tested this fabric in the past with OR’s Realm and Skyward jackets, and found it to be surprisingly weatherproof.
-The stretchy softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
+We’ve tested this fabric in the past with OR’s Realm and Skyward jackets and found it to be solidly weatherproof.
+The stretchy, softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
 The Interstellar kept me dry as I hiked through a non-stop downpour, which turned to wet, heavy snow as we arrived in camp.
 As temperatures dropped quickly and I continued to sweat while frantically pitching the tents, the Interstellar admirably wicked moisture while keeping the elements at bay.
 All in all, while AscentShell isn’t intended to match Gore-Tex in all-out protection—they’re aiming for balance with excellent breathability—it’s proven to be a strong performer.

 We’ve mentioned this before, but it’s hard to discuss waterproofness without also addressing breathability.
 The two are often at odds—while a plastic bag might keep you dry, it would also turn clammy and damp quickly once you start moving.
 For a shell to breathe, the air outside has to be colder and drier than the air inside.
 Put another way, you have to start sweating—making the inside of the jacket humid and warm—for moisture to permeate the membrane and start evaporating.
 While we all dream of a jacket that wicks away moisture before we even start to feel sweaty, that’s asking a lot of a material.
 Gore-Tex shines in this arena, but does OR’s AscentShell material stack up?

 Considering its weight and thin materials, the Interstellar’s compact packed size isn’t a huge surprise.
 The jacket stuffs to about the size of a Nalgene in the left hand pocket—once zipped up, you can attach its sewn-in loop to your harness or pack.
-While the Interstellar can’t compete with ultralight rain jackets like Outdoor Research’s Helium II (6.4 ounces) or Patagonia's M10 (7 ounces), it is small enough that we’re happy to bring it on any outing when conditions are unpredictable.
+While the Interstellar can’t compete with ultralight rain jackets like Outdoor Research’s own Helium (6.3 oz.), it is small enough that we’re happy to bring it on any outing when conditions are unpredictable.

 The Outdoor Research Interstellar keeps pockets to a minimum: it sports one chest pocket and two hand pockets.
 The above-the-harness hand pockets sit high enough for more technical adventures, but are roomy enough to fit gloved hands.
 As mentioned previously, the left hand pocket doubles as the jacket’s stuff sack, and its interior features a key clip for convenient and secure storage.
 The chest pocket also contains a small internal cell phone compartment, but I found it too small to be useful.
 All three pockets are mesh-lined—which worked as hoped and provided added ventilation when needed—and their YKK water-resistant zippers glide smoothly and easily even with gloved or cold hands.